Tuesday, 22 July 2025

 Oh, and the pub beer garden had two men in identical clothes (yacht shoes, pink knee length shorts, stripey tops), with identical hair (bald, beard) both drinking rosé wine.
 Do these people phone each other up first?

-The pub used to be labelled by the Times as the best Village Pub in England.
+The pub was labelled by the Times as the best Village Pub in England.
 It used to be owned by someone connected with the North Cotswold Brewery and sold a beer called Yubbies.
 It has changed ownership since my last visit but still has beers from that brewery in the line up.
 Knowing it would be more than a fiver a pint, I asked for a sample of the Shagweaver first.

 Ebrington Arms